grv24/express-ts-vercel-starter/README.md

   - version
     : Specifies the version of the Vercel configuration. "version": 2 indicates that you're using version 2 of the configuration schema, which is the latest.

-- builds: An array of build settings that define how Vercel should build your application.
+- builds: An array of build settings that define how Vercel should build your application

   - src: Specifies the source file that Vercel should use to start building your application.
-In this case, it's "dist/index.js", which means your build output is in the dist directory, and the entry point is index.js.
+In this case, it's "dist/index.js", which means your build output is in the dist directory, and the entry point is index.js

-  - use: Specifies the build engine or runtime to use. "@vercel/node" indicates that you're using Vercel's Node.js runtime.
+  - use: Specifies the build engine or runtime to use. "@vercel/node" indicates that you're using Vercel's Node.js runtime

   - config: An optional object that provides additional configuration for the build process.

-    - includeFiles: Specifies additional files or directories to include in the build. "dist/\*\*" means that all files and subdirectories within the dist directory should be included in the deployment.
+    - includeFiles: Specifies additional files or directories to include in the build. "dist/**" means that all files and subdirectories within the dist directory should be included in the deployment.

 - routes: An array of routing rules that define how incoming requests should be handled.

-  - src: Specifies the source path pattern for incoming requests. "/(.\*)" is a regex pattern that matches all paths.
+  - src: Specifies the source path pattern for incoming requests. "/(.*)" is a regex pattern that matches all paths.
-  - dest: Specifies the destination file to handle the matched requests. "dist/index.js" means that all requests should be handled by the index.js file in the dist directory.
+  - dest: Specifies the destination file to handle the matched requests. "dist/index.js" means that all requests should be handled by the "index.js" file in the dist directory.

 - Summary
-  - This configuration file tells Vercel to use version 2 of the configuration schema, build your application using the dist/index.js file with the Node.js runtime, include all files in the dist directory, and route all incoming requests to dist/index.js.
+  - This configuration file tells Vercel to use version 2 of the configuration schema, build your application using the 'dist/index.js' file with the Node.js runtime, include all files in the 'dist' directory, and route all incoming requests to 'dist/index.js.'
 This setup is typically used for deploying a Node.js application with a custom build output directory.

-## 10. Update pakage.json
+## 10. Update 'package.json'

-- update script on the pakage.json
+- Update the script in the 'package.json' file:

 ```bash
 "scripts": {